FAQ’s

 What about the impact on businesses on Mill Road?

-- Large new housing developments on and around Mill Road will shortly bring significant numbers of new local customers who are likely to favour a pleasant walking or cycling environment.
+Large new housing developments on and around Mill Road have started to bring significant numbers of new local customers who are likely to favour a pleasant walking or cycling environment.

 Why not go for a one-way system on Mill Road?